shivannis/xandr-docs-public/xandr-docs/articles/data-science-toolkit/incrementality-and-xandr.md

   groups.
 - Use a flat bid for your test and optimize manually.

-<b>Note:</b> These approaches can potentially
+> [!NOTE]
-impact your campaign performance.
+> These approaches can potentially impact your campaign performance.

 **Excluded Sellers**